-To regain your audience’s attention, you need to present yourself as confident as if you are an expert on whatever you are saying (even if you are not).
-To do this, you need to be aware of your audience, verbal tone, and body language.
 Make sure you are making eye-contact with at least one person in the group (it’s helpful if this is the person who seems confident within the group).

 Don’t stand outside of the group and try to talk into the group.
 Make sure you are physically part of the group.
 Start on topic with whatever the group is already talking about and once you have their attention you can subtly change the topic if needed.
 Knowing your audience means that you are aware of the topic that will hold other’s interests.